Suzuki V-Strom 650

-The Suzuki V-Strom 650 (DL650) is a mid-weight, sport touring motorcycle made by Suzuki since 2004, in its third generation since model year 2017.
+The Suzuki V-Strom 650 (DL650, nicknamed Wee-strom) is a mid-weight, adventure touring motorcycle made by Suzuki since 2004, in its third generation since model year 2017.
 It has a standard riding posture, fuel injection and an aluminum chassis.
 Marketed in Europe, Oceania, the Americas, and since 2018, India, the DL650 is manufactured at Suzuki's final assembly plant in Toyokawa, Japan.
 The V-Strom 650 trades strength in a single area for adaptability to a variety of riding conditions: commuting, cruising, adventure touring, and to a lesser degree, off-road riding.
 The bike is variously categorized as dual sport, sport enduro tourer, street/adventure, commuter, or entry-level.

 According to the New York Times, the V-Strom has a loyal following worldwide, and the DL650 outsells the larger Suzuki V-Strom 1000 and the Suzuki V-Strom 1050 and the smaller Suzuki V-Strom 250.

 The name V-Strom combines V, referring to the bike's V engine configuration, with the German word Strom, meaning stream or current.